davidmarkclements/v8-perf/readme.md

 If we're writing code that needs to be optimal, that is a function that will be called many times over, then we should avoid using polymorphism.
 On the other hand, if it's only called once or twice, say an instantiating/setup function, then a polymorphic API *might* be acceptable.
+(Once or twice is by definition monomorphic - 1st call is the pre-monomorphic state, second call goes into monomorphic).

 ### The `debugger` keyword